souabniMehdi/Qualtrics/README.md

 The objective of the following documentation is to provides a Facebook sharring feature to a survey developped in Qualtrics.
-In order to add this feature, you have to follows the steps bellow :
+In order to add this feature, you have to follow the steps bellow :

   -- Initialize the facebook environnement
   1 - Go to https://developers.facebook.com/ and click on Add New App.
 Create your App will provide you an unique App Id (we will use it)
   2 - In the Main page of your app, Go to the Basic section menu.
-There Enter the display name, the app domains, the privacy policy URL (follow instructions present on this URL to get a Privacy Policy URL: https://termsfeed.com/blog/privacy-policy-url-facebook-app/ ).
+There, enter the display name, the app domains, the privacy policy URL (follow instructions present on this URL to get a Privacy Policy URL: https://termsfeed.com/blog/privacy-policy-url-facebook-app/ ).
 Be careful to also add a platform.
 For our case it's a website.
 In this field, enter the URL so want to use.
+  	- I draw your attention to the fact that the URL you enter in the URL field should be the same as the one you added in the app domains field.
+If you didn't enter the same one, you'll get a "Can't load URL" error when trying to open the facebook share dialog box.
   3 - Finally, don't forget to turn to ON the status of your app in order to allows other users to use your applciation.
+(Click on the green button on the top of the screen, the initial value is OFF whenyou create your app.
   3 - At this step you have installed your facebook environement.
 We can now focus on the implemantation.

   -- Implemantation of the facebook sharing